 What is an “i-doc”?

-You will find a number of definitions and points-of-view on what constitutes an interactive documentary.
+You will find a number of definitions and points-of-view on what constitutes an interactive or immersive documentary.

 At this point in the development of this fast-moving field we feel that it is important to have an expansive definition that can embrace the many different kinds of work that are emerging.
 The i-Docs site includes coverage of projects that you may find elsewhere described as web-docs, transmedia documentaries, serious games, cross-platform docs, locative docs, docu-games, pervasive media.

-For us, any project that starts with the intention to engage with the real, and that uses interactive digital technology to realise this intention.
+For us, an i-doc is any project that starts with the intention to engage with the ‘real’, and that uses interactive digital technology to realise this intention.

 What unites all these projects is this intersection between digital interactive technology and documentary practice.
 Where these two things come together, the audience become active agents within documentary – making the work unfold through their interaction and often contributing content.
 If documentary is about telling stories about our shared world; we are interested in what happens as the audience get more closely involved in this way.
 At the heart of i-Docs is the question; what opportunities emerge as documentary becomes something that is co-created?